CPL

 CPL syntax-sensitive indentation and completion

 When a .cpl file is being edited, pressing Enter at the end of a freshly modified line automatically: 1) indents the new line according to the contents of the previous line; 2) if the line is the opening of a new program block, like a SUBROUTINE, LOOP or IF statement, it inserts the corresponding closing statement and the appropriate indentation for the block's contents; 3) it converts to upper case some CPL keywords when they are recognized as having been entered in lower case; 4) open brackets are automatically provided with a matching closing bracket; typing of the closing bracket is optional, and silently ignored if brackets match; 5) since CPL allows the usage of the three kinds of brackets like in mathematics ((cpl)Parentheses), the editor automatically alternates the three kinds even if only one kind is typed in.
 Where needed, the following explicit indentation commands are available: Esc ) : indent the current selection one more space to the right, Esc ( : unindent the current selection by one space to the left, Esc = : even the margin of the current selection, or indent as to CPL syntax.
 In addition, word completion using the Tab key is available in full-screen just as well as in readline mode.
 Successive tabs move forward along the list of available completions; Shift-Tab moves backwards.
+Shift-Tab without a prior Tab displays a list of all available completions.
 A hint is shown under the cursor at the end of the current line, foreshowing in faint type the completion that pressing Tab would currently produce.
 Parentheses and quote completion also operates, automatically adding closed parentheses and quotes at the time they are opened.

 Page: (editor)Find, Next: Undo, Prev: Select, Up: full-screen Index